 Seattle MESA Director, was a MESA student in Mr. Ron Davis’ class at Garfield High School, where he was exposed to a transformative new world.
 His experiences in the MESA Program led him to The University of California, Berkeley where he earned a degree in Applied Mathematics with an emphasis in Quantum Mechanics.
 After finishing at Berkeley, he returned to Seattle and in 1999 I was hired as the Seattle MESA Assistant Director, a position that he stayed in for over five years.
 In 2004, he left MESA to get a Master’s Degree in International Energy and Technology Policy from Johns Hopkins University – SAIS, in Washington, DC.
 While in Washington, DC, he worked on issues related to technology and development in Africa, eventually moving to Uganda to open a tech incubator where he provided space and resources for recent graduates from a local university to learn about and work on renewable energy and IT projects.
 Now that he is back in Seattle, he’s thrilled to have the opportunity to lead an organization that has meant so much to so many young scientists and engineers, and to make sure that MESA students are prepared to pursue studies in STEM related fields, as they continue to be a part of what makes Seattle such a dynamic city.

-She is also an Office Assistant and a bioengineering student going into her junior year, and would like to work on research and design of medical devices in the future.
+Breanna is a Student Assistant and a bioengineering student going into her senior year, and would like to work on research and design of medical devices in the future.
 She is passionate about STEM and looks forward to learning how all the different scientific subjects come together to make up the interdisciplinary field of bioengineering.
 She has been involved in MESA since she was enrolled in community college, and worked for the program as the Lead Academic Excellence Workshop (AEW) Facilitator.
 In that role, she developed a curriculum regarding how to connect with others, run a workshop, and tutor complex STEM subjects.
 MESA also helped her with the transferring process from community college to university, and supported her through networking, internships, and scholarship opportunities.
 From working in MESA, Breanna enjoys helping students in STEM grow academically, and cherishes the opportunities that MESA also gave her.
 Breanna is excited to continue working for MESA in university to drive academic enrichment in underrepresented populations.